nrfconnect/sdk-nrf/samples/bluetooth/conn_time_sync/README.rst

 You can use mix different development kits from the list above.

-Additionally, the sample requires connecting each development kit to a serial terminal and using a terminal emulator (for example, `nRF Connect Serial Terminal`_).
+Additionally, the sample requires connecting each development kit to a serial terminal and using a terminal emulator (for example, the `Serial Terminal app`_).

 To observe that the LEDs are toggled synchronously, use a logic analyzer or an oscilloscope.